 The benefit of enrolling in an online business analytics master’s degree program is online learning is often compatible with other responsibilities such as a job.
 More and more professionals enroll in online learning degree programs to keep advancing their careers while preparing for the next move.

-While the ability to take asynchronous courses (often in video lectures) is helpful for working professionals, attending in-person classes is important for networking and building contacts.
+While the ability to take asynchronous courses (often in video lectures) helps work professionals, attending in-person classes is important for networking and building contacts.
 If you are considering an online degree program, investigate networking and career development opportunities and take advantage of them.

 Another feature of online master’s degree programs geared toward working professionals is that they also allow self-pacing options.
 The business analytics master’s program at the University of Massachusetts will enable students to break the 31-credit degree up over four years, with a minimum requirement of three credits per semester.
 This system can accommodate other schedules or allow working professionals to avoid other scheduling conflicts.